bavovanachte/mh-guide-contributions/claw-shot-city.md

 * Off you go.
 Gather 25 fool’s gold (maybe you have some from events already) and buy the Fort Rox Battle Summons to gain access to Fort Rox.

-**TL;DR - 2**: I want to do it {devs, nature, god} intended it
+**TL;DR - 2**: I want to do it the way {devs, nature, god} intended it

 * Buy S.L.A.C.
 * Grind out the fool’s gold for S.L.A.C.
-II and the Claw Shot Base (see notes below).
+II and maybe Claw Shot Base (see notes below).
-  Law type traps are needed in the following area(s), and S.L.A.C.II provides a significant boost over S.L.A.C.
+  Law type traps are used in the following area(s) as well, and S.L.A.C.II provides a significant boost over S.L.A.C.
 * Obtain Fort Rox Battle Summons for 25 fool’s gold to gain access to Fort Rox

-**TL;DR - 3**: I’m in a hurry, but not very rich
+**TL;DR - 3**: I’m in a hurry

 * Buy S.L.A.C.
 * Obtain Fort Rox Battle Summons for 25 fool’s gold to gain access to Fort Rox

-  Note: This means you’ll be gathering meteorite pieces in fort rox using S.L.A.C. or your best arcane trap (ACRONYM probably) instead of using the S.L.A.C.II.
-As you seem to be poor, you can’t buy crescent/moon cheese from the marketplace.
-You could argue that you’d otherwise have done the grind in CSC, and are saving valuable hunts this way.
-Consider boosting your catch rate in Fort Rox - day using charms/auras

-**TL;DR - 4**: I’m in a hurry, and loaded

-* Same as TL;DR - 3, only in the next stage you’ll be buying your Crescent / Moon cheese from the MP, so the meteorite pieces gathering is limited to only those needed to repair the wall
+  This means you won't have S.L.A.C.
+II to help you in Fort Rox.
+During the Fort Rox day phase, Law power type is also recommended.
+If you choose not to get S.L.A.C.
+II, it means you'll either be using normal S.L.A.C. or your best arcane trap.
+A common argument is that the decreased catch rate there doesn't really weigh up against the grind for S.L.A.C.
+II, especially if you can boost your catch rate using charms/auras.
+Additionally, if you can spare the gold, you can consider buying Moon/Crescent cheese to limit the Day phase to only gathering meteorite pieces for repairing your wall.

 ## Cheeses and mouse pool